Internship and establishment of the official

 If you are already a full civil servant and subject to a traineeship, you remain in your previous grade and are seconded for traineeship in your new grade.

-If the special status of your new job manager provides for an exemption from internship, you are directly established in your new grade.
+If the special status of your new job manager provides for an internship waiver, you are directly established in your new grade.

-You can request a deferral of your appointment as a probationary official if you are already a full civil servant and you find yourself in one of the following situations at the time of your appointment:
+You can request a deferral of your appointment as a probationary official if you are already an official and you find yourself in one of the following situations at the time of your appointment:

 Your appointment as a probationary public servant may be postponed until the end of your leave.

-If you are contract on permanent employment, you may be appointed as a probationary official by the territorial authority, no later than the end of your contract, if your appointment as a probationary public servant is to take place in a framework of jobs whose missions include the job you hold.
+If you are contract on permanent employment, you may be appointed as a probationary official by the territorial authority, at the latest at the end of your contract, if your appointment as a probationary official is to take place in a framework of jobs whose missions include the job you hold.

-If you are appointed as a public servant trainee in one of the following job frameworks, you are appointed by the CNFPT: titleContent and complete your internship at the Institut national des études territoriales (Inet):
+If you are appointed as a Public Servant Trainee in one of the following positions, you are appointed by the CNFPT: titleContent and complete your internship at the Institut national des études territoriales (Inet):

-Your internship at the Inet includes periods of theoretical training and periods of work in the community.
+Your internship at the Inet includes periods of theoretical training and periods of community work.

-The normal duration of the internship is set at 1 year, unless otherwise provided for in the particular Staff Regulations of the employment framework in which you are appointed as an intern.
+The normal duration of the internship is fixed at 1 year, unless otherwise provided for in the particular Staff Regulations of the post in which you are appointed as an intern.

 If, at the end of the normal probationary period, your professional skills are not considered sufficient to allow your tenure, your probationary period may be extended for a maximum of one year.